Next.js vs React: Key Differences, Performance & When to Use Each in 2026

 What is the main difference between Next.js and React?

 React is a JavaScript library for building user interface components.
 Next.js is a full-stack framework built on React that adds server-side rendering (SSR), static site generation (SSG), file-based routing, API routes, and built-in performance optimizations.
-React is the engine; Next.js is the car.
+React handles the view layer; Next.js provides the production infrastructure around it.

 Is Next.js better for SEO than React?

 Yes.
 Next.js delivers fully rendered HTML via SSR or SSG, which search engine crawlers can index immediately.
 React SPAs rely on client-side rendering, which can delay or complicate indexing.
-For SEO-critical projects, Next.js is the stronger choice.
+For SEO-critical projects like marketing sites and eCommerce, Next.js is the stronger choice.

 Can I use React components in a Next.js project?

 Absolutely.
 Next.js is built on React, so all React components work seamlessly.
-Next.js simply adds framework-level features (routing, rendering strategies, API routes) on top of the React component model.
+Next.js adds framework-level features — routing, rendering strategies, API routes — on top of the React component model.

 Is Next.js full-stack?